sassoftware/medical-resource-optimization/README.md

 ## How to use the program
 The initial conditions assume sub-services are currently closed due to the COVID-19 pandemic and admitting all the patient backlog at once is not feasible due to shared resource constraints (e.g. COVID-19 tests, ventilators, shared beds, operating rooms, etc).

-Using existing capacity, historical utilization, and forecasted demand, a recommended optimal reopening plan is developed to indicate which sub-services to open and when.
+Using existing capacity, historical utilization, and forecasted demand, a reopening plan is developed to recommended an optimial order and timing for opening sub-services.

 Other objectives like maximizing total patient volumes, impacts of secondary COVID-19 surge scenarios, and configuration of clinical centers of excellence are additional use cases for future extensions of the program.